 - Salt: A pinch to balance and bring out the flavors.

-- PREP: Preheat the oven and blend Oreos in a food processor or blender.
+- Pulse: Preheat the oven and blend Oreos in a food processor or blender.
 It should make about 2 cups of crumbs.
 If you don’t have a food processor or blender, put cookies in a Ziploc bag and use a rolling pin to smash cookies into a crumble.

-- COMBINE: Add crumbs to a bowl, stir in melted butter, sugar and salt until combined.
+- Combine: Add crumbs to a bowl, stir in melted butter, sugar and salt until combined.

-- BAKE: Press into a 9-inch pie dish, using your hands, fingers or the bottom of a glass.
+- Bake: Press into a 9-inch pie dish, using your hands, fingers or the bottom of a glass.
 Bake and set aside to cool completely.

 Tip: You do not need to bake it if you will be using it for a no-bake recipe.
 If you will be making a baked cheesecake, you can bake once the cheesecake is fully assembled.
 Either way, baking it does add a bit of a crispy texture which is very nice.
 You can also follow this recipe using golden Oreos for a slightly different flavor!

-An oreo cookie crust that has been baked slightly will retain it’s crunchy texture a little longer than one that has not.
+An Oreo cookie crust that has been baked slightly will retain it’s crunchy texture a little longer than one that has not.
 You can keep it in the fridge for up to 3 days prior to using it for a pie, any longer than that, it may start to get soggy.
 You can freeze them for up to 3 months, wrapped in plastic then put in a Ziploc bag or airtight container.

 Oreo Pie Crust

 - In a food processor or blender, pulse the Oreos until they are fine crumbs.
 You should get about 2 cups.

 - Stir in the melted butter, sugar, and salt until combined.
 Press up the sides and into the bottom of a 9-inch pie plate.
 You can use a measuring cup to press the mixture firmly into the pan, if you'd like.